ceteio/styled-components-rhythm/README.md

 **Parameters**

 - `outputType` (`String`): `'string'`: Return a css string. `'object'`: Return a css style object.
-Default: `'string'`.
+Default: the value of `defaultOutputType`.

 ### Using the theme values